mygoldencoins/wayforward/index.md

   - Legal advice and pressure from authorities.
   - Ignorance and Purposely breaching the terms and conditions of service.
   - Malicious Accusations and Extortion.
-  - Lack of regulation authority and legal pathways in an event of a dispute.
+  - Lack of a regulation authority and legal pathways in an event of a dispute.

 As stated in the *terms and conditions of service* as they have appeared since the opening of either sites, we are discontinuing all services related to the trading, mining, support, innovation and technology of cryptocurrency.
 As a result the following technologies will be indefinitely shutdown.
   - online cryptowallet.